Albrtito/ObsidianNotes/02 - Atomic/20240509 - 142155 -Server concurrency.md

 # Server concurrency:

+## Generic server structure:
+Any server contains an infinite loop with three blocks.

+…→Request **reception** → Request **processing** → Reply **sending** → …

+Once the sending is finished the server goes back to waiting for reception

+**Remarks:**
++ When processing the **importance lies in the CPU time**

 ## Practical example:
-This practical example is based on the following video of the OS UC3M course: [Video](https://eu-lti.bbcollab.com/collab/ui/session/playback)
+This practical example is based on the following video of the OS UC3M course: [Video](https://eu-lti.bbcollab.com/collab/ui/session/playback).
+This video goes through the theory while creating a prototype of a server using a library.

+The library used **simulates** reception, processing and sending of information.